possibilities/expand-to/readme.md

 ### Expand-to

-Tools for expanding a JSON-schema model for creation of dev, build, and run-time app tools.
+Tools for expanding JSON-schema models into dev, build, and run-time application tools.

 ### Features